Skip to main content

 • Description (optional) > can be used to record the reason for the refund

-You also have the option the provide the client with a Refund receipt by clicking on Save & Preview Receipt.
+You can also provide the client with a Refund receipt by clicking on Save & Preview Receipt.

 Once the refund is completed, it will appear on the payment report on the selected refund date.